UltraMessaging/um_tgen/README.md

 repl
 ````
 Usually used interactively,
-with EOF supplied by typing
+with EOF supplied by typing "ctrl-d".
-<control-d>.

 # TODO